 Drum screens are capable of filtering solids as small as 5-20mm in size.
 They are designed to rotate slowly in order to prevent solids blocked by the mesh stopping the flow of water through the screen.
-These screens often incorporate a self cleaning function, which utilize a fresh water source to spray clean the mesh and deposit the collected solids in a waste basket.
+These screens often incorporate a self cleaning function, which utilise a fresh water source to spray clean the mesh and deposit the collected solids in a waste basket.

-Bar screens are best suited for filtering waste water with a high content of stringy solids, such as paper, rags and plastics.
+Bar screens are best suited for filtering wastewater with a high content of stringy solids, such as paper, rags and plastics.
 These screens typically filter solids of the size of 2-6mm.
 The bar screen arrangement is typically equipped with an automatic mechanical cleaner, which scrapes the bars clean and deposits the collected solids into a waste basket.

 Screenings should be disposed of by burial or incineration after removing residual faecal matter, or can also be fed into a macerator and returned to the wastewater plant influent flow.

-Grit removal is typically incorporated into the wastewater treatment plant design, either through an initial balance tank or clarifier or through other means.
+Grit removal is typically incorporated into the wastewater treatment plant design, either through an initial balance tank or clarifier, or through other means.